fansible/ansible-provisioning-tywin/README.md

     python ~/tywin/generate.py

-You can now found your provisioning in the `devops` directory
+You can now find your provisioning in the `devops` directory

 3) Provision the VM
 You can create the VM with `vagrant up`.